 – They are suitable for vegetarians and gluten-free diets.

-– They have a pleasant berry flavor and can be chewed or dissolved in water.
+– They have a nice berry taste and can be chewed or dissolved in water.

 Cons of Trubiotics